vmware-tanzu/tanzu-dev-portal/content/data/gemfire/guides/session-state-cache-sbgf/index.md

 Once the Load Balancer has been created, you can now access the *Notes* app using the `External IP` on the LoadBalancer service.

 ```
-kubectl -n tanzu-gemfire get services
+kubectl -n notes-app get services
 ```
-* Replace `tanzu-gemfire` with your namespace if different.
+* Replace `notes-app` with your namespace if different.

 This should output something similar to (your *locator* and *server* names may be different).